In the fashion world, every new product or style begins with an idea.

 Also called fabric pattern maker; pattern master, pattern cutter or an apparel pattern maker takes a fashion designer’s design and breaks it down into a series of pieces.

-Pattern makers ensure assembling of accessories and garments by sewer and manufacturers.
+Pattern makers ensure the assembling of accessories and garments by sewer and manufacturers.

 A pattern maker drafts the shapes and sizes of a garment’s pieces.